 Does the establishment’s housekeeping director/manager know what he or she is doing?

 Good old-fashioned education.
-Associations, such as the International Executive Housekeepers Association (IEHA), provide access to education and resources in the art of clean.
+Organizations, such as the International Executive Housekeepers Association (IEHA) and the American Hotel and Lodging Educational Institute (AHLEI), provide access to education and resources in the art of housekeeping.

 A recent news exposé videotaped hotel housekeepers violating health codes.
 They were cleaning the drinking glasses with toxic window cleaner right in the room — or not really cleaning them at all.